3mdeb/verified-boot/measured_boot.md

-Because modern CPUs include features like the Intel ME and AMD ASP, which are more privileged than any other code on the CPU, the environment in which the platform will execute code after the DRTM initialization instruction can not be entirely hermetized from them.
+Because modern CPUs include features like the Intel ME and AMD ASP, which are more privileged than any other code on the CPU, the environment in which the platform will execute code after the DRTM initialization instruction can not be entirely hermitized from them.

-For this reason SRTM and DRTM should be used together[^Intel_txt_security_paper_srtm_and_drtm], so that the highly priviledged components like Intel ME and AMD ASP can be verified using SRTM, and the code running in a measured environment created using the DRTM, while not entirely hermetized, can at least depend on the SRTM measurements.
+For this reason SRTM and DRTM should be used together[^Intel_txt_security_paper_srtm_and_drtm], so that the highly privileged components like Intel ME and AMD ASP can be verified using SRTM, and the code running in a measured environment created using the DRTM, while not entirely hermitized, can at least depend on the SRTM measurements.

-This way the TCB of the SRTM can be reduced to the highly priviledged hardware components that can affect the measured environment of the DRTM, and the TCB of the DRTM can be left unchanged, and minimal.
+This way the TCB of the SRTM can be reduced to the highly privileged hardware components that can affect the measured environment of the DRTM, and the TCB of the DRTM can be left unchanged, and minimal.